vkolagotla/bapubomma_ai/README.md

 You can also soon generate images using the model directly on [Replicate.com](https://replicate.com/vkolagotla/bapubomma_ai/versions/b6f5a122638ad602aad03838b2f186222f3e47e8edd282ba8332e7ee653e3e1a) where the model is hosted.
 You need to signin with github to use the model.

+You can read more about the data and model creation on the blog posts about [bapubomma_ai](https://vkolagotla.gitlab.io/blog/tag/bapubomma_ai/).

 ## Future work

 The main objective of this repo is to **1.** Create a model that can generate images in Bapus style and **2.** Learn more about LoRA as this is my first attempt at fine tuning an image model.
 So i will try to create a pipeline to automate the process of training and find a way to monitor training process and to find the best models with current data by tweaking the training parameters.